 Why You Should Read It

-This disturbing novel dives into a chillingly real world where an infectious virus makes animal meat poisonous to humans.
-Instead of abandoning meat altogether, society undergoes a government-led transition to legalize eating special human meat.
+Tender Is the Flesh disturbing novel takes readers into a chillingly real world.
+Where an infectious virus makes animal meat poisonous to humans.
+Human meat is legalized through a government-led transition rather than society abandoning meat altogether.
 Following Marcos, a meat factory exec, the story unfolds with a nauseating level of detail, exposing the grim realities of this dystopian system.
 Every disgusting sausage or product processed comes to symbolize how far humanity might go in the name of survival and appetite.

 What makes this horror book stand out isn’t just its shocking premise but also its sharp commentary on our relationship with consumption.
 It’s a quick read, but its impact lingers, making readers question societal norms.
 I loved it, even though it made me sick—and I wasn’t the only one; it has earned wide acclaim for its brutal honesty.
 In fact, the story left such an impression that I turned vegetarian for months.
 I’d only recommend this to readers with strong stomachs, as its unflinching portrayal can truly haunt you.